albuquerquejp/scrape-baby-diapers/README.md

 ### 4. Starting the Containers
 - Build the custom Prefect Server image with the required requirements:`sudo docker compose --profile server up -d`
-- Access the Prefect CLI using this command: `sudo docker compose --profile server up -d`
+- Access the Prefect CLI using this command: `sudo docker compose run cli`
 - Deploy your first flow: `python3 prefect_flow.py`